AXIVproject/vps/README-FN.md

 ### More complex situations (ignore if you are installing a single fundamentalnode on a new VPS)

 If you wish to install more than one fundamentalnode on the same VPS, you can add a -c parameter to tell the script how many to configure.
-The -n opption should be omitted in this case since IPv6 addresses are required to run multiple nodes on the same VPS.

 For example, this would install three AXIV fundamentalnodes (all entered on one line):

 ```bash
 git clone https://github.com/AXIVproject/vps.git && cd vps && ./install.sh -p axiv-fn --download https://github.com/AXIVproject/AXIV/releases/download/v1.0.2/axiv-1.0.2-x86_64-linux-gnu.tar.gz -c 3